-In the Localism Act, an asset of community value is described as a building or a piece of land in either public or private ownership that is considered to have community value to if:
+In the Localism Act, an Asset of Community Value is described as a building or a piece of land in either public or private ownership that is considered to have community value if:

-- The main use of the asset is currently of in the recent past furthered the social wellbeing or the cultural, recreation or sporting needs of the local community;
+- The main use of the asset is currently or has in the recent past furthered the social wellbeing or the cultural, recreational or sporting needs of the local community;

-- This use is realistic and furthers community interests, the things that people value in their life’s and contributes to them accomplishing their potential into the future.
+- The use is realistic and furthers community interests, the things that people value in their lives and contributes to them accomplishing their potential into the future.

-We are required by law to hold and publish a list of assets nominated by the community where a nomination to list an asset has gone through the process described in part five, chapter three of the Localism Act.
-We also publish a List of Unsuccessful Community Nominations that details the reasons why a nomination was not accepted.
+The Council is required by law to hold and publish a list of Assets of Community Value nominated by the community, where a nomination has gone through the process described in Part Five, Chapter Three of the Localism Act.
+The Council also publishes a List of Unsuccessful Community Nominations that details the reasons why a nomination was not accepted.

 The following groups are described as community organisations within the Localism Act: